Arizona Court Records

 - Failure to wear a safety belt

-- Failure to keep pet on a leash
+- Failure to keep the pet on a leash

 - Violating a traffic control device